Dare to grow in faith, hope and love

 Literacy and Numeracy is important to us and our students and as such we have 3 teachers specifically assigned to helping teachers and students with all aspects of literacy and numeracy.
 These teachers plan and attend professional development on a regular basis to gain the most up to date knowledge of this area, which they then can share with staff and students.

 St Eugene de Mazenod Primary School was opened in 1990 by the Oblates of Mary Immaculate Priests.
-Nestled in an idyllic bushland setting, the College is taking enrolments for Prep to Year 12 in 2014, with a special focus on Middle Schooling from Yrs 6 to 9.
-The College is master planned for a total enrolment of 1,450 (three drafts primary and five drafts secondary ) denoted in Phase of Learning mini communities of Prep to 5, Yrs 6 to 9 and Yrs 10 to 12.
+Nestled in an idyllic bushland setting, the College is taking enrolments for Prep to Year 12 in 2020, 2021 and 2022, with Prep Year and Year 7 being the focus.
+The College is master planned for a total enrolment of 1,500 (four drafts primary and five drafts secondary ) denoted in Phase of Learning mini communities of Prep to 6, Yrs 7 to 9 and Yrs 10 to 12.
 Since the inception of the school, St Eugene’s has offered quality, inclusive Catholic education based on strong Catholic beliefs and the Oblate charism.
 This is enriched by a caring environment which fosters a strong sense of community, and allows each student to reach his/her full potential.
-The College strives to discover the giftedness of every student offering an innovative curriculum enriched through the use of state of the art technology.
+The College strives to assist students to reach their potential through various pathways offering an innovative curriculum enriched through the use of state of the art technology, facilities and grounds.

 We offer extra curricular activities, among these are, Junior and Senior Choir, Stage and Concert bands, Instrumental Music Lessons of all genre, competitive sports both inter and intra school.
-A school musical is held each year for middle school/senior years.
-Some years junior school students are also invited to audition depending on the musical, a Soiree for P-12 which incaptulates all aspects of culture of our College.
+Students in Year 7 - 12 are in the SECA Association involving inter-school sport with other Catholic Colleges on a Wednesday.
+A school musical is held every second year for middle school/senior years.
+Some years junior school students are also invited to audition depending on the musical, year 12 will have a Formal each June.

 Students travel to our college either by car, train or on bus.
 The Bus Company to contact should you wish to see if a bus route is near your home is Kangaroo Buslines on 1300 287 525